-The statewide toll-free Senior HelpLine provides information and assistance in English and Spanish on programs and services and links older adults age 60 and over as well as their caregivers to local services.
-Professionally trained staff assess needs, send literature and provide referrals on home and community-based service options such as in-home services, home-delivered meals, caregiver support, local free transportation services and Medicare counseling.
-The Senior HelpLine staff also answers the dedicated APS Hotline and completes reports of suspected abuse, neglect, financial exploitation and self-neglect of adults over the age of 60 and persons with disabilities between the ages of 18-59, living in the community.
-In FY 2016, 147,232 calls were handled by the Senior HelpLine, of which 2,211 were from Spanish speaking households.
+The toll-free Senior HelpLine provides information and assistance on programs and services and links older adults age 60 and over as well as their caregivers to local services.
+Aging specialists on the Senior HelpLine assess needs, send literature and provide written referrals for a range of services, such as care coordination, home delivered meals, caregiver support, local free transportation services and Medicare counseling.
+The Senior HelpLine staff also answers the dedicated APS HelpLine during normal business hours and completes intakes.
+In Fiscal Year 2015, almost 134,600 calls were handled by the Senior HelpLine, of which almost 2,200 were from Spanish speaking households.